-As a member of the leadership team she teaches theatre history and self-management in addition to her business management tasks.
+As a member of the leadership team she teaches self-management in addition to her business management tasks.

 Ulrich Meyer-Horsch studied acting at the Schule für Schauspiel Hamburg as well as philosophy, theology and theatre pedagogy at the universities of Heidelberg, Hamburg, Kiel and London (King's College).